1technophile/OpenMQTTGateway/docs/use/gateway.md

 }'
 ```
 This would download the latest version firmware binary from Github and install it.
+It can be used with version 1.5.0 and above.

 Note that this update option is also autodiscovered through Home Assistant convention, you can update directly from the device page with 2 clicks.